Meeting and surpassing all audience expectations every day.

 Okay, we spent some time today on Ted Cruz, how he dealt with Code Pink yesterday, what he did today on the Senate floor, taking it straight to Republican leadership.

-Yesterday, or maybe it was the day before yesterday, Carly Fiorina took uh uh Jake Tamper to school over on C more properly, stated Carly Fiorina showed other Republicans how it's done when the media tries to pigeonhole them on issues, social issues like abortion.
+More properly stated, Carly Fiorina showed other Republicans how it's done when the media tries to pigeonhole them on issues, social issues like abortion.

-She just showed everybody how to do it in much the same way that Trump is, in the way he's dealing with the press and uh on on immigration, and uh, we have those sound bites from Carly Ferrarin, just a couple of them, uh, coming up after the break here at the bottom of the hour.
+She just showed everybody how to do it in much the same way that Trump is in the way he's dealing with the press and on immigration.

-Now the AP is out with a story on what Ted Cruz did today on the floor of the Senate, and the um uh the way they headline it, Cruz on Senate floor accuses GOP leader McConnell of lying.
+Now, the AP is out with a story on what Ted Cruz did today on the floor of the Senate.

 And then the end of the AP story goes like this.

-The Senate's historian, Betty K. Coed said that it was not a specific breach of Senate rules to call another senator a liar, but pointed to rules cautioning against talking ill of other members or imputing unbecoming conductor motives.
+The Senate's historian Betty K. Coed said that it was not a specific breach of Senate rules to call another senator a liar, but pointed to rules cautioning against talking ill of other members or imputing unbecoming conduct or motives.

 In more recent times, there's been very little of this type of behavior, she said.